 Home to France’s National Modern Art Gallery, Centre Pompidou has a gallery specifically aimed at kids and even a studio where kids can create their own artwork.

-It’s a quirky-looking building with wide, wooden walkways which are very stroller-friendly.
+It’s a quirky-looking building with wide, wooden walkways that are very stroller-friendly.
 Check the latest admission rates.

 Cirque d’Hiver Bouglione